This article about the cost of studying in the UK was published by the Great British Mag content team on 16 August, 2019

 If you are thinking about moving to the UK to study it’s important to do your research and find out how much it will cost you.
+Many international students ask the question, are universities in the UK expensive?
 As an international student you will incur some additional costs so make sure you do as much research as possible on what exactly the costs of being a student in the UK are and prepare a month-by-month budget.

 Calculating your budget